Open-Attestation/documentation-website/docs/ethereum-section/raw-document-eth.md

 }
 ```

-To makes things simple, you will use an existing renderer at [here](https://tutorial-renderer.openattestation.com).
-However you will still need to replace the following values in your own document, including the issuer's document store and the identity proof location.
+To makes things simple, you will use the existing renderer  hosted at https://tutorial-renderer.openattestation.com/

+However, you will still need to replace the following values in your own document, including the issuer's document store and the identity proof location.

 ### Replacing the issuer's document store